animeshtrivedi/animeshtrivedi.github.io/_posts/2017-07-4-spark-parquet-reading.md

 ## How does Apache Spark read a parquet file

- *Note:* This blog post is work in progress with its content, accuracy, and of course, formatting.

  In this post I will try to explain what happens when Apache Spark tries to read a parquet file.
 Apache [Parquet](https://parquet.apache.org/)